jim-schwoebel/allie/README.md

 Settings can be modified in the settings.json file.
 If no settings.json file is identified, it will automatically be created with some default settings from the setup.py script.

+Transcription can happen for audio, image, or video datasets.
+For audio a standard speech-to-text model (e.g. pocketsphinx) can be used.
+For image and video, it is assumed an OCR transcription can happen (videos are sampled at some frequency then transcripts are stitched together).

+Typical augmentation scheme is to take 50% of the data and augment it and leave the rest the same.
+This is what they did in Tacotron2 architecture.

+Create YAML means that the entire repository will be generated to host the model for production.

+Model compression if True compresses the model for production purposes to reduce memory consumption.
+Note this only can happen on Keras or scikit-learn / TPOT models for now.

 default_audio_features --> can be 'all' or any specific featurizer ('standard_features')

 | setting | description | default setting | all options |